 I haven't been held at knife or gunpoint yet, so that's saying something...sort of.

-the Christians here appear to be a bit more zealous than other areas I've lived.
+the Christians here certainly appear a bit more zealous than other areas I've lived.

-But the people in general are different, even non-church-going Jimmy who lives a few miles away from me and hasn't any real source of income of his own, stopped by and brought a weed-trimmer.
+The people here in general are different, even non-church-going Jimmy who lives a few miles away from me and hasn't any real source of income of his own, stopped by and brought a weed-trimmer.
 I presumed he might want it fixed or want some money but no, that wasn't it.

-He left me holding the working unit as he left with the trailing words, "I remember you were telling me you needed one so there you go".
+He left me holding the working unit with the trailing words, "I remember you were telling me you needed one so there you go".

-What actually happened was that upon watching my electric weed eater create more smoke than usual, I immediately contacted everyone in my phone inquiring if anyone had one for sale becuase the cheesy weed-trimmer we had here was burned up to the point of smoking hot, nobody had one for sale or trade.
+What actually happened was that upon watching my electric weed eater create more smoke than usual, I immediately contacted everyone in my phone inquiring if anyone had a replacement for sale but nobody had one for sale or trade.
 Jimmy didn't answer his phone so I left a message.
 But here it is only a few days after those calls were made and voila~ a'la electric trimmer.

 Having come from Florida, even with all the people from all over that usher through the state of Florida, I don't recall Christians, or people in general, hunting me out to do good deeds to.